rwmjones/rhrq-riscv-extensions/article.md

-This is very much a concern for Red Hat.  `C` is a special extension as these instructions appear frequently in binaries — as many as half of all instructions can be compressed — trap and emulate would be impossible.
+This is very much a concern for Red Hat.  `C` is a special extension as these instructions appear frequently in binaries — as many as half of all instructions can be compressed — trap and emulate would be impractical.
 Shipping two distro variants with and without compressed instructions is not attractive.
 Thus we must decide whether to require it in hardware or ban it in software.